Ready to learn the D chord? Great! It's an important chord for beginner guitar players to learn.

 - Lift your middle finger and strum the Dsus2

-The chord progression is D-Dsus4-D-Dsus2.
-Give it try and play it a few times.
+- The chord progression is D-Dsus4-D-Dsus2.
+Play it a few times.
 How does it sound?

 You might see these chords notated as D2 or D4.
 Sometimes you’ll even just see Dsus referenced.
 That typically means it’s a Dsus2.